litecoinfinance/electrumxltfn/docs/environment.rst

 .. envvar:: REPORT_SERVICES

-  A comma-separated list of services ElectrumX will advertize and other servers in the server network (if peer discovery is enabled), and any successful connection.
+  A comma-separated list of services ElectrumXLTFN will advertize and other servers in the server network (if peer discovery is enabled), and any successful connection.

   This environment variable must be set correctly, taking account of your network,